Kinship United Guiding Principles for Protecting the Rights of Children

 The family is the basic unit of society and the ultimate institution of our Lord, and should be strengthened.
 It needs comprehensive protection and support.
 The primary responsibility for the protection, upbringing and development of children belongs to the family.
-When the families of origin for children in the Kinship are viable and available, it is the responsibility of the Church members (not the orphan caregivers) to restore the whole family and return separated children to their parents or extended families.
+When the families of origin for children in the home within the Kinship Project are viable and available, it is the responsibility of the Church members (not the orphan caregivers) to restore the whole family and return separated children to their parents or extended families.

 Discrimination gives rise to a self-perpetuating cycle of social and economic exclusion and undermines children’s ability to develop to the fullest.
 We will make every effort to eliminate all discrimination against children, whether rooted in the child’s, his or her parent’s, or legal guardian’s race, color, sex, language, religion, political or other opinion, national, ethnic or social origin, property, disability, birth or other status.

 Gender equality will be respected.
 We will promote gender equality.
 We will give equal access to basic social services, such as education, nutrition, health care, including sexual and reproductive health care, vaccinations, and protection from diseases representing the major causes of mortality, and will mainstream a gender perspective in all development policies and programs.